 Targeting smallmouth bass is similar to largemouth bass in the spring when they are spawning, while their locations are different.

 Some great methods for catching them at this time are using crayfish imitations, or jerkbaits worked with pauses or shallow gravel bars.
-I find that Texas rigging a soft plastic craw like the one picture below provides enough of a threat to entice strikes.
+I find that Texas rigging a soft plastic craw like the one pictured below provides enough of a threat to entice strikes.

 Strike King Rage Tail

 - Available in 3″ or 4″

 During the summer and fall months, smallmouth bass can also be found roaming the basin after schools of baitfish.
 Fishing crankbaits and jerkbaits work great for this and are able to get to the depths required to get in the strike zone.